adhityasai/adhityasai/README.md

 - 👋 Hi, I’m @ Adhitya sai
 - 👀 I’m interested in web designing
-- 🌱 I’m currently learning figma
+- 🌱 I’m currently learning figma,html,css,jsp.
 - 💞️ I’m looking to collaborate on YouTube
 - 📫 How to reach me with emailing me